Mu Pegasi

 Mu Pegasi or μ Pegasi, formally named Sadalbari (/,sæd@l'bɛəri/), is a star in the northern constellation of Pegasus.
 The apparent visual magnitude of this star is 3.5, which is bright enough to be seen with the naked eye even on a moonlit night.
-Based upon parallax measurements taken during the Hipparcos mission, it is approximately 113 ly from the Sun.
+Based upon parallax measurements taken by the Gaia spacecraft, it is approximately 113 ly from the Sun.

 Nomenclature

 μ Pegasi (Latinised to Mu Pegasi) is the star's Bayer designation.

 It bore the traditional name Sadalbari, which derives from سعد بارع saʿd al-bāriʿ, the “auspicious star of the splendid one.”
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Sadalbari for this star on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 離宮 (Lì Gōng), meaning Resting Palace, refers to an asterism consisting of Mu Pegasi, Lambda Pegasi, Omicron Pegasi, Eta Pegasi, Tau Pegasi and Nu Pegasi.
 Consequently, the Chinese name for Mu Pegasi itself is 離宮二 (Lì Gōng èr, "the Second Star of Resting Palace").